ItsAltus/Keybind-Customizer-ROBLOX/README.md

 ## Overview

-*Keybind Customizer* is a standalone modular system designed for Roblox developers to easily implement fully customizable keybinds in their games.
-It features a robust UI for rebinding keys, a context-aware manager, JSON-powered inport and export, and full data persistence using `DataStoreService`.
+*Keybind Customizer* is a standalone modular system which implements fully customizable keybinds in a ROBLOX game.
+It features a clean and simple UI for rebinding keys, JSON-powered inport and export, and full data persistence using `DataStoreService`.

 ## Limitations